sea-bass/pyrobosim/docs/source/usage/path_planners.rst

 Note:

-- Planner implementations that need to display graphs should provide a `get_graphs` and set the `graphs` attribute of `PlannerBase` like in
+- Planner implementations that need to display graphs should provide a `get_graphs()` method and set the `graphs` attribute of `PlannerBase` like in
-  :py:func:`pyrobosim.navigation.rrt.RRTPlannerPolygon.get_graphs` and :py:func:`pyrobosim.navigation.rrt.RRTPlanner.plan`
+  :py:func:`pyrobosim.navigation.rrt.RRTPlannerPolygon.get_graphs` and :py:func:`pyrobosim.navigation.rrt.RRTPlanner.plan`.